The Hilbert Series and the Flavor Invariants of the 3HDM: Overview of the 3HDM

 \section{Overview of the 3HDM}

 The most general renormalizable scalar potential of the NHDM contains quadratic and quartic terms involving the $N$ new Higgs fields.
 It may be written as

 where the Higgs fields are denoted by $\Phi_i$, with $i=1,2,\dots,N$.
-Throughout, the $SU(2)_L$ gauge indices are suppressed.
-The introduction of these new terms to the Standard model Lagrangian introduces a global $SU(N)$ symmetry in which the Higgs fields $\Phi_i$ transform as fundamentals.
-We have adopted the convention that $SU(N)$ fundamental indices are written with lower indices (subscripts), while anti-fundamental indices are written with upper indices (superscripts).
+Throughout, the $SU(2)_L$ gauge indices are suppressed {and we assume $SU(2)_L$ scalar doublets.} {The introduction of these new terms to the Standard Model Lagrangian induces a global $SU(N)$ symmetry under which the Higgs fields $\Phi_i$ transform as fundamentals.
+We have adopted the convention that fundamental indices are written with lower indices (subscripts), while anti-fundamental indices are written with upper indices (superscripts).} Since the center of $SU(N)$ acts trivially on the gauge-invariant bilinears $(\Phi^\dag)^i\Phi_j$, the faithful symmetry group is $PSU(N)=SU(N)/Z_N$.
+Nevertheless, we will continue to use the standard $SU(N)$ representation labels when discussing the representation content of the theory. {One may also note that although the Higgs fields transform in the fundamental representation of $SU(N)$, the scalar potential depends only on the gauge-invariant bilinears, which transform in the representation $\bar{\bf{N}}\otimes \bf{N} = \bf{1}\oplus \bf{Adj}$.
+Consequently, questions concerning basis transformations, symmetries, and basis-invariant observables are naturally formulated in terms of the singlet and adjoint representations rather than the Higgs fields themselves.}

-The 3HDM contains a large number of free parameters, and due to the large gauge symmetry, this makes the identification of physical observables particularly nontrivial.
-All observables must ultimately be expressible in terms of the mass parameters $\mu_{i}^{~j}$ and quartic couplings $\lambda_{ij}^{~~kl}$, subject to invariance under the global ${SU}(3)$ flavor symmetry.
+{The NHDM contains ${(N^4+N^2+2)/}{2}$ physical parameters~\cite{Olaussen:2010aq}}.
+Subsequently the 3HDM contains a large number of free parameters and due to the large gauge symmetry, this makes the identification of physical observables particularly nontrivial.
+All observables must ultimately be expressible in terms of the bilinear parameters $(\mu^2)_{i}^{~j}$ and quartic couplings $\lambda_{ij}^{~~kl}$, subject to invariance under the global ${SU}(3)$ flavor symmetry.
 It is therefore natural to begin by classifying these parameters according to their transformation properties under ${SU}(3)$.